 - 4a Under Membership and Access, click the Resource Groups tab. - 4b Click Add to display the Add Resource Groups dialog box. - 4c Select the resource groups you want to add.

-- 4d Click OK to add the selected resource groups to the Resource Groups list. - 5 Add the networks that you want the organization to have access to.
+You can Shift-click and Ctrl-click to select multiple groups. - 4d Click OK to add the selected resource groups to the Resource Groups list. - 5 Add the networks that you want the organization to have access to.